 Crowning a true national champion, in fact, is the singular reason behind the way that the sport currently picks its champ, a method ingeniously called the College Football Playoff (CFP).
 Well, that and making a gazillion dollars, of course.

 The money part, the College Football Playoff has down.
-As part of a reported $7.3 billion deal with ESPN that runs through 2026, the major conferences that have contracts with the Rose, Cotton and Orange bowl games are expected to pull down nearly $60 million each in the 2017 football season alone.
+As part of a reported $7.3 billion deal with ESPN that runs through 2026, the major conferences that have contracts with the Rose, Cotton and Orange bowl games were expected to pull down nearly $60 million each in the 2017 football season alone.
 Five other conferences will split a pool of more than $80 million.
 (Schools that aren't in conferences, like Notre Dame, get theirs, too.)

 The other part, crowning a true national champion on the field, undisputed and completely without controversy?
 Well, that's always been much trickier in college ball.
 Though, almost five full years after doing away with the Bowl Championship Series, things have gone remarkably smoothly.
 So far.

 The operative words there: So far.